 Such a spirit might make us want to hide our mistakes away, both from others and God.
 But we don’t need to hide away – 1 John 1:9 says that

 ‘If we confess our sins, he is faithful and just and will forgive us our sins’.

 This is wonderful kindness.
 When that voice tells you you’ve really messed up this time, know that nothing you can do is unforgiveable if you come to your loving and merciful God.

 God’s kindness empowers our kindness

 Kindness feels good, both when we extend it, and when we receive it.
 The problem is, we don’t always feel like being kind.
 We might be tired, had a bad day, or received unkindness.
 In that moment, from what reserves do you draw on to continue being kind?

 If from my own reserves, I simply stop being kind.
-But according to Colossians 3:12, we are called clothe ourselves with kindness, ‘as God’s chosen people, holy and dearly loved’.
+But according to Colossians 3:12, we are called to clothe ourselves with kindness, ‘as God’s chosen people, holy and dearly loved’.
 What this shows is my reserves come from someone I am, and something I know: first, I am ‘holy’ – something has changed inside me, I have a new heart, clean and pure enabling me to love; and secondly, I am ‘dearly loved’ – the knowledge and feeling of being loved is a powerful motivator to love others, and when that love comes from the Creator of the universe, I can put selfishness away and be kind even when I don’t feel like it.